diyahir/lightning-evm-bridge-dapp/README.md

 ## Getting Started

+#### Lightning Setup and Wallet Setup

+This step is half optional.
+I provided you 3 options for running the lightning server:

+A. You can run your own lightning node and server.

+B. You can connect to my node and websocket server, so no nead to run any lightning stuff.

+C. Run the lightning server in 'MOCK' mode, which will simulate the lightning server.

+To set up, A, your own server:

 **Disclaimer: this is using REAL lightning network sats because it is just easier and more stable to do so.
 Do not put more than you are willing to lose.**

-#### Lightning Setup

 1. You must have a lightning node running.
 I am using voltage which has a 20 day free trial to host your own node: [Voltage](https://voltage.cloud/).